James Couzens: Senatorial career

 Couzens was appointed November 29, 1922, as a Republican to the United States Senate to fill the vacancy caused by the resignation of Truman H. Newberry.
 This appointment was confirmed by his special election on November 4, 1924 to serve the remainder of Newberry's term, at which time he was also elected to a full term commencing March 4, 1925.
 He was reelected in 1930, serving in total from November 29, 1922, until his death on October 22, 1936.
 He was an unsuccessful candidate for renomination in 1936, the loss generally attributed to Couzens's support for Roosevelt's New Deal programs.
 He was chairman of the U.S. Senate Committee on Civil Service in the Sixty-ninth Congress, the U.S. Senate Committee on Education and Labor in the Sixty-ninth and Seventieth Congresses, the U.S. Senate Committee on Interstate Commerce in the Seventy-first and Seventy-second Congresses.
 Couzens' actions in Congress generally followed those of the Progressive Republicans, advocating acts such as high graduated income tax and public ownership of utilities.

-Couzens died in Detroit and is interred in Woodlawn Cemetery there.
+Couzens died in Detroit on October 22, 1936 and is interred in Woodlawn Cemetery there.
+Despite their falling out, Henry Ford served as one of his pallbearers.